-- Review of test records of: - Lubricating oil analysis (for oil lubricated shafts), or - Fresh water sample test (for closed system fresh water lubricated shafts). - Oil sample examination (for oil lubricated shafts), or fresh water sample test (for closed system fresh water lubricated). - Verification of no reported repairs by grinding or welding of shaft and/or propeller. - Confirmation from the Chief Engineer that the shafting arrangement is in good working - condition.
+- Review of service records. - Review of test records of: - Lubricating oil analysis (for oil lubricated shafts), or - Fresh water sample test (for closed system fresh water lubricated shafts). - Oil sample examination (for oil lubricated shafts), or fresh water sample test (for closed system fresh water lubricated). - Verification of no reported repairs by grinding or welding of shaft and/or propeller. - Confirmation from the Chief Engineer that the shafting arrangement is in good working - condition.